 Internally-generated intangible assets are amortised on a straight-line basis over their estimated useful lives.
 Where no internally-generated intangible asset can be recognised, development expenditure is charged to profit or loss in the period in which it is incurred.
+During the period of development, the asset is tested for impairment annually.
+Where no internally-generated intangible asset can be recognised, development expenditure is charged to profit or loss in the period in which it is incurred.
+During the period of development, the asset is tested for impairment annually.

 An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
 Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in profit or loss when the asset is derecognised.
+The Software platform is amortised using the straight-line method over its useful life, not exceeding a period of three years.
+Amortisation commences when the computer software is available for use.